howdoicomputer/aws-cdktf-example/README.md

 ### Credentials

 This project uses Terraform Cloud to handle storing Terraform state.
-You'd need to setup an account there and then use `cdktf login` to store credentials.
+You'll need to setup an account there and then use `cdktf login` to cache credentials.
 Also, you will need to go into your Terraform Cloud project and turn on local execution for your pipeline.
 Also also, you need to change the Terraform organization specified in `main.ts` from 'howdoicomputer' to whatever yours is.

 Additionally, the AWS SDK and CLI requires AWS credentials to be set.
-I use root account credentials (be extremeley careful doing this - it's definitely not best practice to provision root account credentials as use them locall) and I set then in an `.envrc` that is loaded by [direnv](https://direnv.net/) when I CD into this directory.
+I use root account credentials (be extremeley careful doing this - it's definitely not best practice to provision root account credentials) and I set then in an `.envrc` that is loaded by [direnv](https://direnv.net/).
 See the `sample-envrc`. `.envrc` is added to `.gitignore` to prevent you from committing your secrets.

 ### Ingress IP Address

 In order to access the Kubernetes control plane you need to specify your source IPv4 address.
-This is mostly a hobby project so my source IP address is what I usually get from `whatismyipaddress.com`.
+This is a hobby project so my source IP address is what I usually get from `whatismyipaddress.com`.
 Take your source address (or address range) and specify it via the `blessedSourceIP` option for the Environment constructor.
-If you're fancy you can use Tailscale here.

 ## Deploying